Residential Parking Permit

 Not all roadways are candidates for implementation of Residential Permit Parking, as the intent of the program is to minimize the conflict of on-street parking demand between residents and non-residents.
-The program is not intended to assign private on-street parking to residents, address parking conflict between neighbours, nor to address small scale issues such as noise or potential garbage resulting from negative human behaviours.
-This program should not be expected to eliminate non-resident or public parking and it does not guarantee residents an on-street parking space.
+The program is not intended to assign private on-street parking to residents, address parking conflicts between neighbours, nor address small-scale issues such as noise or potential garbage resulting from negative human behaviours.
+This program should not be expected to eliminate non-resident or public parking, and it does not guarantee residents an on-street parking space.

 Residential Permit Parking Policy

 The Policy was approved by Council on November 26, 2018, and acts as an overarching document on where permit parking may be applied in the city.
-It includes criteria involved for residential permit parking to be approved, and service level standards for applying permit parking.
-The Policy is supported by a Residential Permit Parking Process and Guidelines that documents how to enact the Policy.
+It includes criteria involved for residential permit parking to be approved and service level standards for applying permit parking.
+The Policy is supported by a Residential Permit Parking Process and Guidelines that document how to enact the Policy.

 Process and Guidelines